Arizona Escape Spring Tour

-Pack light, remember you can leave bags at the Holiday Inn Express for your return.
+Pack light, remember you can leave bike boxes and bags at the Holiday Inn Express for your return.

 All elevations were computed using RidewithGPS.
 Actual elevations are generally less than stated.

-We meet the first night in Tucson and get to know each other during a brief informational meeting.
+We meet at 7:30 pm on the first night at the hotel in Tucson and get to know each other during a brief informational meeting.

 We quickly ride out of town and onto quiet roads through open lands with a variety of desert vegetation.
-We make two stops at Tucson landmarks – the 300 year old restored San Xavier del Bac Mission and the Titan Missile Museum.
-After a picnic lunch and a tour of the museum we’ll begin climbing through Madera Canyon, watching for frequent signs of wildlife.
-Our night’s lodging is remote and isolated, so we’ll treat you to both a simple dinner and breakfast the next morning while you relax and enjoy your surroundings.
+We make two stops at Tucson landmarks – the 300-year-old restored San Xavier del Bac Mission and the Titan Missile Museum.
+We will take a group picture at the mission.
+After a picnic lunch and a tour of the museum, we’ll begin climbing through Madera Canyon, watching for frequent signs of wildlife.
+At the top of our climb, our night’s lodging is remote and isolated, so we’ll treat you to both a simple dinner and simple breakfast the next morning while you relax and enjoy your surroundings.

-After starting the morning with a wonderful descent, we’ll roll through the Santa Cruz River Valley on our way to Tubac, an artist colony situated on high chaparral.
-You’ll have an opportunity to explore this town and its Presidio before continuing on to the well preserved Mission Tumacori, a National Monument.
+After starting the morning with a wonderful descent, we'll regroup at Posada Java.
+After a coffee and perhaps a pastry, we’ll roll through the Santa Cruz River Valley on our way to Tubac, an artist colony situated on high chaparral.
+You’ll have an opportunity to explore this town and its Presidio before continuing on past the well preserved Mission Tumacori, a National Monument.
 Near our night’s stop in Patagonia, you’ll see the influence of water in the Sonoita Creek Preserve area.
 Our destination hotel stands on the actual site of the Patagonia stage stop on the old Butterfield Trail.

-We’re likely to have a tailwind as we start the day, but this is probably our toughest day and incredibly scenic and interesting.
+After a breakfast buffet at the hotel restaurant, we head towards Bisbee.
+We’re likely to have a tailwind at the start, but this is probably our toughest day and incredibly scenic and interesting.
 We begin climbing through grasslands dotted with vineyards, cattle, horses, and antelope.
-We will stop in Tombstone, the “Town too tough to Die” for lunch.
-Although we’ll might be a bit too early for the gunfight show, you can enjoy the renovated Victorian structures that help keep history alive in one of the most popular tourist destinations in Arizona.
-After lunch we will be on our way to Bisbee.
-Expect a climb up Mule Pass before our final descent into Bisbee.
+After lunch in Santa Vista, we will be on our way to our overnight accommodations in Bisbee.
+Today we climb up Mule Pass before our final descent into Bisbee.

 Enjoy your rest day in Bisbee.
 Stroll through the museum, take a tour of the Queen Mine, wander the streets and shops, and catch open mike night at St. Elmo’s, the oldest bar in Arizona.
 Your lodging is in a suite hotel, each two-bedroom unit sharing a living room and full kitchen.
 You will have access to free on-site laundry facilities at the motel.

-After a short climb, we start gradually losing elevation on our route to Tucson.
-On our way, we’ll stop to enjoy Saguaro National Park East and its Cactus Forest Drive – truly not to be missed.
-We eventually find ourselves back in Tucson, where we started.
+After a short bump up the road, we start riding towards Tucson.
+On our way, we’ll stop to enjoy Saguaro National Park East and its Cactus Forest Drive.
+Cactus Forest Drive is a scenic tour through the Saguaro cactus – truly not to be missed.
+Today's route takes advantage of the many miles of Tucson bike trails before we eventually find ourselves back in Tucson, where we started.